leoraclet/leoraclet.github.io/src/content/work/alternatives-energies.md

 dateEnd: "08/31/2024"
 ---

-- Helped building a data analytics platform for a maritime company
+- Contributed to the development of a data analytics platform for a maritime company.
-- Built a web application using **Django** and **PostgreSQL**
+- Developed a web application using Django and PostgreSQL for data management.
-- Set up a Debian server and deployed the application using **Docker**
+- Configured a Debian server and deployed the application using Docker.
-- Implemented custom **Grafana** dashboards for fast and efficient data visualization
+- Created custom Grafana dashboards to enable fast and efficient data visualization.